NoteDance/Note-documentation/README.md

 pool_lock=[Lock(),Lock(),Lock(),Lock(),Lock()] #create a list of locks for each process's replay pool lock=[Lock(),Lock(),Lock()]  #create a list of locks for synchronization for p in range(5):           #loop over the processes
-    Process(target=kernel.train,args=(p,100,lock,pool_lock)).start() #start each process with the train function and pass the process id, the number of episodes, the locks and the pool locks as arguments
+    Process(target=kernel.train,args=(p,lock,pool_lock)).start() #start each process with the train function and pass the process id, the number of episodes, the locks and the pool locks as arguments
 ```

 ### PO2: